tutorgen/hpit_services/README.md

 HPIT Router/Server - This is the central server that routes messages and transactions between tutors and plugins.

+HPIT Message - This is a event_name and payload pair, both of which are defined by the developer for their plugin.

+HPIT Transaction - A transaction is a message specifically for DataShop transactions.

 ## Getting started